 News of the coronavirus has many people feeling uneasy and helpless.
 Building a supply of emergency food and water will help ease some of the stress and help Georgians prepare for any kind of emergency, be it a medical quarantine, a snowstorm or a major power outage, University of Georgia Cooperative Extension experts say.

-"Flash floods, tropical storms, blizzards, whatever the disaster — it pays to be prepared," said Elizabeth Andress, a food safety specialist with UGA Cooperative Extension.
+"Flash floods, tropical storms, blizzards, whatever the disaster — it pays to be prepared," said UGA Extension food safety specialist Elizabeth Andress.
 "Every family should have at least a three-day emergency food supply to fall back on.
 If you are concerned about virus quarantine, you should plan on a two-week supply according to our public health agencies."

-The size of your emergency food supply depends on the size of your family and home storage area.
-Select foods that are nonperishable and require no refrigeration, little or no cooking, and little or no water for natural disasters.
+The size of your personal emergency food supply depends on the size of your family and home storage area.
+Select non-perishable foods that do not require refrigeration, little or no cooking, and little or no water for natural disasters.
 For quarantine, you can plan on having your utilities.

 "Chances are, if you're in an emergency situation, you aren't going to have the luxuries of electricity and running water,” Andress said.

 Include ready-to-eat canned meats, fruits and vegetables.
 Select containers that can be used in one meal or snack, since you most likely won't be able to refrigerate leftovers.

 Add canned juices, soups and canned or powdered milk.
 Include bottled water for drinking and extra water for mixing powdered milk and diluting the soups.
 Supply enough fluids (milk, juice, water, etc.) so each family member has at least one gallon per day.

 “A person who's normally active needs to drink at least two quarts of water each day, but hot environments can double that amount,” she said.

 Include staple foods, like sugar, salt and pepper, too, and high energy foods like peanut butter, jelly, granola bars and trail mix.